MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Mitigations**

-Identify a maintenance window, stop all workloads, and run [DBCC SHRINKDATABASE](/sql/t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql) to force a immediate cleanup of previously dropped/truncated tables.
+Identify a maintenance window, stop all workloads, and run [DBCC SHRINKDATABASE](/sql/t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql) to force an immediate cleanup of previously dropped/truncated tables.

 </details>

 <details><summary id="unhealthy-ccis-generally">Unhealthy CCIs (generally)</summary>

-Poor clustered columnstore index (CCI) health requires additional metadata which can cause the query optimizer to take additional time to determine an optimal plan.
+Poor clustered columnstore index (CCI) health requires extra metadata, which can cause the query optimizer to take more time to determine an optimal plan.
 To avoid this situation, ensure that all of your CCIs are in good health.

 **Mitigations**